 If you miss the dose, take as soon as possible, and if it is near to the next dose, skip the missing dosage and continue the regular dosage.
 Do not take an extra dose.

-Becosules is recommended for use for pregnant women but consult your physician before taking these medicines
+Becosules can be recommended for use for pregnant women but after consulting your physician before taking these medicines.

 Becosules is safe to use during breastfeeding.
 Before taking this medicine, consult your physician.

 If for some reason an experienced doctor is not available around you, then you can contact us here.

 Dr. Srishti Tayal is Chief Radiologist at Radiodent – Dental and Maxillofacial Imaging.
 She has completed BDS and MDS with Gold Medal from JSS Medical College, Mysore.
 She is a passionate medical researcher and has published five research papers in various medical journals and received an award for the best scientific paper.

 In addition to following her pursuits in dentistry, she is also an avid medical writer who believes in bridging the information gap among the common population with regards to modern medicine.

 How did you find the information presented in this article?
 Would you like us to add any other information?
 Help us improve by providing your rating and review comments.
 Thank you in advance!